maco4457/PPL-Paper/Paper.md

 and it is possible to bind a name to objects of different types during the execution of the program.” http://the4thwiki.com/lua/types.html

-##table?!
+##aside: table?!
 "A table is generally a collection of key and data pairs, where the data is referenced by key."
 Programming in Lua, 2nd ed.
 Tables are the only built-in composite data type in Lua, so user-created types generally build upon tables.
 Though it is similar to Python's dictionary, PHP's associative array, Scala's map, a table can also be used as an array, or as a kludge of a disctionary and an array, including both key-value pairs and lone values.
+I'm going to briefly cover them because to really employ Lua usefully, tables are very, very necessary.

 Constructing a table looks like constructing a dict in Python:
     sweetNewTable = {} -- Creates a new, empty table